itsmechlark/CV/README.md

 *Product Development Consultant*

 - Working with CXO & Director level clients to help define their digital strategy.
-- Working with Digital departments to drive forward innovation of their product portfolios across web, mobile web, smartphone and tablet (iOS & Android) apps.
 - Driving lean product development, helping clients to build, measure and learn from minimal viable products.

 <br>